Finding Prince Charming: Production

-The American cable network Logo ordered production of Finding Prince Charming on July 12, 2016, and announced that Lance Bass would host of the series.
+The American cable network Logo ordered production of Finding Prince Charming on July 12, 2016, and announced that Lance Bass would host the series.
 Shortly after the announcement, reports of the alleged suitor began and filming began in July 2016.
 Brian Graden, Dave Mace, Fred Birckhead, Nick Murray, Chris McCarthy, Pamela Post and Stevenson Greene are recognized as the series' executive producers; it is produced and distributed by Brian Graden Media.

 On October 13, 2016, the series was renewed for a second installment.
 Applications for season two became available on November 3, 2016, and closed on November 16, 2016.
 Five suitors would be submitted to public voting and the winning suitor would be featured on season two as a contestant.
 Voting was from November 18 to November 23, 2016.
 However, as of 2023, a second installment has yet to be aired.

 Contestants

 The cast consists of 13 eligible men from the ages of 26–35.

 Contestants' ages are at the time of filming.